-I must admit that I don’t like living with any brokenness but there are times we just can’t avoid it.
+I must admit that I don’t like living with feeling pain but there are times we just can’t avoid it.
 I”m not talking about physical pain; that’s another topic for another day.

-I”m talking about hose ongoing situations from which we absolutely cannot escape until the situation is resolved.
-And it’s not a resolution we can accomplish.
+I’m talking about those ongoing situations from which we absolutely cannot escape because it’s not in our power to do so.
 It’s out of our hands.

-Those are tough times because we so want the situation to get better or go away but to know we are going to continue to deal with it a long time is unimaginable to us.
-I like things to be resolved.
-I hate ambiguity.
+Those are tough times because we so want the situation to get better.
+Knowing we are going to continue to deal with it for a long time is unimaginable to us.
+I don’t know about you but I like things to be resolved.

-As a child I could never be sure of anything and so I lived day by day fearfully anticipating the next explosion.
+As a child, I could never be sure of anything and so I lived day by day fearfully anticipating the next explosion.
 While it never surprised me when it did come, I still, because I was a child, hoped it wouldn’t.
-And it didn’t take long before this unsettled childhood led to anxiety which became a pretty permanent state of being for many years.
+And it didn’t take long before this unsettled childhood led to anxiety which became a pretty permanent state of being for me for many years.

-So even today when I’m faced with something negative that just might be a long-term negative, my first reaction is to feel anxious.
-Thank goodness I’ve learned to quickly identify it and take immediate steps to relieve it.
+So even today when I’m faced with something hurtful and troubling, my first reaction is to feel anxious.
+Thank goodness I’ve learned to quickly identify it when it happens and take immediate steps to relieve it.

 Yesterday was such a day.
-My husband recognized it immediately and suggested we do somewhere.
+My husband recognized it immediately and suggested we go somewhere.
 He suggested Barnes and Noble.
 That sounded good but once we were out I mentioned Hobby Lobby and that I’d like to look around as there are usually good sales in their home goods department at this time of year.
-This is the time of year I got those adorable Christmas mugs I shared with you a few weeks ago.
+This is the time of year I bought these adorable Christmas mugs,

 Today it’s dark and gloomy but I am ready to tackle my day.
 I found these great chairs at Hobby Lobby yesterday and am thinking about going back and buying just one to see how it looks in my kitchen.
 They can order more.